Aadityaprabu002/2D-Infinite-Runner-Game/README.md

 # 2D INFINITE RUNNER GAME

 ## DESCRIPTION:
-This project is a tile based endless runner video game implemented by only using python's pygame module.
+This project is a tile based endless runner video game implemented by using python's pygame module.
 Pygame is a cross-platform set of Python modules which is used to create video games.
 It consists of computer graphics and sound libraries designed to be used with the Python programming language.

 ## INSTALLATION: